how to make a calculator¶

 I remove

-from the TODO list# TODO # test multiplication # test division
+test subtractionfrom the TODO list28# TODO 29# test multiplication 30# test division

 test_multiplication¶